 The University will verify all IELTS and TOEFL results directly with the test provider; if you have uploaded a CPE or CAE, you will be asked to supply the original document if you are admitted to the course.

 At the discretion of the department, the requirement to provide English language scores may be waived if you have completed, or are currently completing, a degree-level course that is:

 - undertaken at a recognised institution where the medium of instruction and assessment throughout the course is entirely in English.

-To apply for a waiver of the English language test requirements, you will need to write a brief statement outlining the reasons why you should be exempted and upload it into your online application.
-Your waiver request will be considered by the department at the same time as your application is assessed and, if successful, you will not be required to supply English language test results as a condition of any offer made.
+To request a waiver, you need to write a letter or statement giving the reasons for your request and upload it to your application.
+If successful, you will not be required to supply English language test results as a condition of any offer made.